-- Do not confront the suspected abuser or molester. - Report the details to your administrator immediately, including notes of the following: - All incidents and observations, including dates and times. - Any information you have about the relationship between the child and the suspected abuser. - Pertinent information that TDFPS will need for its investigation: - Name, age, and address of the child, - · Current injuries, medical problems, or behavioral problems, and - Parents' names and names of siblings at home.

-The administrator will then notify the Head of School of the report.
+- Do not confront the suspected abuser or molester. - Report the details to your Supervisor immediately, including notes of the following: - All incidents and observations, including dates and times. - Any information you have about the relationship between the child and the suspected abuser. - Pertinent information that TDFPS will need for its investigation: - Name, age, and address of the child, - · Current injuries, medical problems, or behavioral problems, and - Parents' names and names of siblings at home. - The Supervisor will then notify the appropriate Division Head and the Head of School of the report.

 Maintain confidentiality.
-Information about suspected child abuse is only to be given out or discussed on a "need to know" basis and is not to be shared with fellow employees, parents, students, or anyone outside the school other than law enforcement.
+Information about suspected child abuse is only to be given out or discussed on a "need to know" basis and is not to be shared with fellow employees, parents, students, or anyone outside the School other than law enforcement.